-- 10.36 In his testimony before the Jamaica Anti-Doping Disciplinary Panel, Powell stated that he had never attended any seminar on doping, and had never heard of any such seminars being conducted in Jamaica or abroad.
-Nevertheless, he confirmed his awareness that as an athlete it is his personal duty to ensure that no prohibited substance enters his body, that he is responsible for anything that enters his body and that ultimately it is his personal responsibility and not that of his coach or trainer. - 10.37 Powell has been an international level competitor for more than a decade.
-Although he maintains that his level of education regarding doping issues is minimal, as a world class sprinter who is registered with the IAAF testing pool, it would be incumbent upon him to at the very least be aware of the risk of supplement use.
+- 10.36 In her testimony before the Jamaica Anti-Doping Disclipinary Panel, Simpson stated that she had never attended any seminar on doping.
+She testified in that proceeding that she had been informed of one seminar which was held at the University of the West Indies, but she had been unable to attend.
+Nevertheless, she confirmed her awareness that as an athlete it is her personal duty to ensure that no prohibited substance enters her body, that she is responsible for anything that enters her body and that ultimately it is her personal responsibility and not that of her coach or trainer. - 10.37 Simpson has been an international level competitor for a decade.
+Although she maintains that her level of education regarding doping issues is minimal, as a world class sprinter who is registered with the IAAF testing pool, it would be incumbent upon her to at the very least be aware of the risk of supplement use.
 The IAAF has published an advisory note on the risks associated with supplement use which should be mandatory reading for all IAAF competitors.
 The advisory note states: